Application Requirements for International Students

 - Official score reports are required for all applicants whose native language is not English and/or who have not completed an academic degree from a college or university in the United States where the method of instruction is English.

-- ETS for the Test of English as a Foreign Language (TOEFL) score of 550 on the written test, 213 on the computer-based test, and 80 on the internet-based test
+- Test of English as a Foreign Language (TOEFL) score of 100 on the internet-based test, with sub-scores of 21 or above

-- International English Language Testing Service (IELTS) band score of 6.5
+- International English Language Testing Service (IELTS) band score of 7.0, with sub-scores of 6.0 or higher

 - The TOEFL Institution code for the University of Pittsburgh is 2927 and the department code for "Education" is 85.